-- Each team roster shall consist of a minimum number of five players with a maximum of 15 players.
+- Each team roster shall consist of a minimum number of five (5) players with a maximum of ten (10) players.
 A team must have five players to start a game.
 Failure to start with five players will result in a forfeiture of the game(s).
-Teams must be ready to field a legal team within ten minutes of the declared start of the game or the game will be forfeited. - 2) During play, due to injury or player disqualification, a team may play with as few as four players.
-However, if a team is unable to field at least four players, the game shall be forfeit.
-At no time can play continue with less than the minimum number of players.
+Teams must be ready to field a legal team within ten minutes of the declared start of the game or the game will be forfeited. - 2) During play, due to injury or player disqualification, a team may play with as few as four (4) players.
+The game may be continued with fewer players as long as the team has a chance to win (at the discretion of game officials).